zmattis/University-of-Pittsburgh/CS-0449/README.md

 # CS 0449 - Systems Software

 This course covers topics related to the interface of hardware and software.
-It covers device interface and hardware synchronization at the loWest level of the operating system, the linkage of operating system services to application software, and the fundamental mechanisms for computer communications.
+It covers device interface and hardware synchronization at the lowest level of the operating system, the linkage of operating system services to application software, and the fundamental mechanisms for computer communications.

 ## Description